 Plus, your lips aren’t the same skin type as the rest of your face and body.

-“Lips are a special type of skin that is very thin and delicate — which means they really do require some extra TLC,” says Dr. Piliang.
+“Lips are a special type of skin that is very thin and delicate, which means they really do require some extra TLC,” she continues.
 “Our lips dry out 10 times faster than the rest of the skin on our face, so it’s really important to use extra protection.”

+Interested in how to cure chapped lips fast?
 Luckily, there are multiple measures you can take to fix chapped lips, as well as healthy habits you can adopt to keep your lips smooth and healthy all winter long.
-Here are six tips to follow:
+Here are six chapped lip remedies to try:

 First things first, what you put on your lips matters.
 And the first “chapstick” you pick up may not be able to cut it in some cases.
 Here are some tips on picking the right lip balm to soothe your lips: